History and Traditions

 IN KNOWLEDGE WISDOM AND LOVE

 SO DEPART THAT DAILY THOU MAYEST BETTER SERVE

 THY FELLOWMEN THY COUNTRY AND THY GOD

-Facing Cutler Hall, on the north side of the Green, is a second gate, the Class Gateway, also inscribed with a passage from the Ordinance of 1787 that reads: "Religion, morality, and knowledge being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
+Facing Cutler Hall, on the north side of the Green, is a second gate, the Class Gateway.
+The Class Gateway is inscribed with a passage from the Ordinance of 1787 that reads: "Religion, morality, and knowledge being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
 The gate was an alumni gift and commemorates the graduation of 1815, the first in the Old Northwest Territory.